tsiege/Tech-Interview-Cheat-Sheet/README.md

 ## Studying for a Tech Interview Sucks, so Here's a Cheat Sheet to Help

-This list is meant to be a both a quick guide and reference for further research into these topics.
+This list is meant to be both a quick guide and reference for further research into these topics.
 It's basically a summary of that comp sci course you never took or forgot about, so there's no way it can cover everything in depth.
 It also will be available as a [gist](https://gist.github.com/TSiege/cbb0507082bb18ff7e4b) on Github for everyone to edit and add to.

 ## Data Structure Basics